SamvelMK/fuzzy_contoller/README.md

 kaggle datasets download -d shivamb/netflix-shows
 ```

 The data processing pipline takes the raw kaggle dataset and prepares it for the analysis.
 Because this is a demonstration case I did not went to much into the proper data cleaning process.
-I build a couple of features based on the available data and applied some basic cleaning procedures.
-Totally unnecessary for this case, but wanted to have fun, I decided run the pipline tasks in parallel.
-In other words the dataset is partitioned into 10 parts and then the cleaning tasks are implemented on each partition in parallel.
+I built a couple of features based on the available data and applied some basic cleaning procedures.
+Totally unnecessary for this case, but wanted to have fun, I decided to run the pipline tasks in parallel.
+In other words, the dataset is partitioned into 10 parts and then the cleaning tasks are implemented on each partition in parallel.
 Afterwards, the cleaned segments are concatinated.
 At the end a clean_data.csv file is outputted.

-The pipline selects only 'Movies' released in the United States and are only in the 'Mature' category according to the Netflix Categorization scheme.
+The pipline filters only 'Movies' released in the United States and are in the 'Mature' category according to the Netflix Categorization scheme.
 The dataset included the following features:

 ```